 Arriving at Berlins cold-war airport always ads about 1 1/2 hours to my journey back to Leipzig, so here is yet another traveller waiting for BER to open…and waiting…and waiting…

 I spent this five-hour flight in reasonable comfort thanks to Germania still adhering to some standards of passenger care.
-To bad, this seems to be a concept on the descending branch nowadays.
+To bad, this whole concept of flying people into their holidays and back home with a little creature comforts is on the descending branch nowadays.